AvivC/RibbonLang/docs/guide.md

 # Programming in Ribbon

 This page is a general guide for writing code in Ribbon.
+Please go through the [README](../README.md) before reading this guide.

 To see an example of a real use of Ribbon, please check out [the source code for this 2D game written entirely in Ribbon](../src/game).